 You’d also be surprised how easy it is to lose track of materials if you aren’t on top of things.
 A misplaced box of tile could mean you need to order twice, while not double checking a box of tile to make sure it’s correct before it’s installed means that you have to order twice and pay for twice the labor costs.

 Take On Cosmetic Tasks Yourself

 DIY is not for everyone, and in many cases, it’s unadvisable as well.
 However, there are some areas that you may be able to take on yourself to save money.
 This can mean tearing out your old kitchen cabinets (after making sure the plumbing and electricity are unhooked properly) or it could mean doing the final paint job in the bathroom.
 By taking on small, surface type jobs yourself, you could end up saving on the Pro’s fees.

 Saving money during a home improvement project doesn’t end when the project is done; by making energy-efficient changes to your home, the savings continue.
 In fact, a study done by the state of Maryland found that for every dollar you put into your home in energy-efficient upgrades, you save $7 over the life of the project.
 That can be a significant saving in energy bills over time that can more than make your project pay for itself.

 It’s tempting to want to hand over your whole project to your Pro at the start and merely sit back and let your home improvements happen, but doing so could end up costing you more than you’re ready to pay.
-By being involved in the project right from the beginning, paying attention and doing your homeowner, you could find that your project comes in well within your budget, while still achieving the goals you’ve set in place.
+By being involved in the project right from the beginning, paying attention, and doing your homework, you could find that your project comes well within your budget, while still achieving the goals you’ve set in place.